Back to all posts

 A sewage backup is more than just a mess; it’s a serious health hazard.
 The water flooding your basement contains contaminants that can put your family at risk.
 Before you even think about cleanup, your number one priority should be safety.
 Taking the right precautions will protect you from illness and injury while you handle the immediate situation.
 Think of this as damage control, where the most important thing to protect is your health.
 Once everyone is safe, you can focus on getting your home back to normal.

-Know the Risks of Contaminated Water
+Understanding the Dangers of Contaminated Water

 That foul-smelling water is teeming with bacteria, viruses, and other pathogens that can make you very sick.
 Direct contact or even inhaling the fumes can expose you to illnesses like E. coli, salmonella, and hepatitis A. The gases released from raw sewage, such as hydrogen sulfide, can also cause nausea and headaches.
 It’s crucial to treat the entire affected area as a biohazard zone.
 Understanding the dangers of contaminated water helps you appreciate why professional cleanup is often the safest route.